Nagi-ovo/Nagi-ovo/README.md

 ### Hi there, Im Jesse Zhang👋
-- :orange_book: Focusing on AI , Math & Computer Graphics
+- :orange_book: Focusing on AI & Math
 - 🔬: a Junior student in Beijing University of Technology
 - 🌏: Founder of Open-BJUT
 - :meat_on_bone: BBQ lover